andreudumitro-eng/accum-whitepaper-v3.0./README.md

 The Bond is an economic commitment that enhances a miner's PoCI and provides Sybil resistance.

 10.1 Parameters
-• Minimum bond for PoCI inclusion: 10,000,000 LYT (1 ACM)
+Parameter	Value
-• Lock-up period: 20,160 blocks (≈14 days)
+Minimum bond for PoCI inclusion	10,000,000 LYT (1 ACM) Lock-up period	20,160 blocks (≈14 days)
-• Bond must be locked in a special bond output and cannot be spent during the lock-up period
+Bond must be locked in a special bond output and cannot be spent during the lock-up period.

 10.2 Bond Weight in PoCI
 Miners with bond ≥ minimum receive additional weight in the PoCI calculation.
 Bond amount is normalized against the maximum bond in the epoch.